 Overall, I feel direct consultation with the civil construction industry has been absent in the creation of this plan, and is required to make sure the Natural Resources Plan is fit for purpose.
+I also feel that the consultation process is very difficult to follow, ruling most contractors out of having a say.
 Accordingly, I request the plan change does not go ahead.